acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 ## 3.6. `range` and `.Pages` are useful to list links

-In the following example, the writer of the site wants her section page of the blog at `https://example.com/blog` to list all the links to the posts so that the users can visit them.
+In the following example, suppose that you want the section page of the blog at `https://example.com/blog` to list all the links to the posts so that the users can visit them.

-To do this she'll need:
+To do this use:
   * `.Pages`, and `.Title` discussed previously
   * the `range` block, which iterates over slices and dicts[^5].
   * `.Permalink`, a page variable that contains the full URL to the page.